-Paying cash for a house has definite perks.
+Paying for a house with cash has definite perks.
 Did you know that paying cash rather than getting a mortgage could help you win a bidding war when buying a new home?
 You may even be able to negotiate a lower price on the home if you’re paying cash.
-After all, cash in hand is a sure thing, and a mortgage approval isn’t always a sure thing.
+After all, cash in hand is a sure thing, and a mortgage approval isn’t always guaranteed.

 What Is Delayed Financing?